lovanno/webApp-Spotamuse-Vanilla/README.md

 ## Problems

-*(05/05/22) Restructure - Removing the musicLibrary object data from javascript and retrieving it locally isn't simple*
+• **(05/05/22) Restructure - Removing the musicLibrary object data from javascript and retrieving it locally isn't simple**

 >JSON data must be uploaded on a remote server to be retrieved for security reasons.
 Another angle was importing javascript files but this is only an ES6 feature.
 We'll just have to finish version 1 with the musicLibrary embedded and then restructure with firebase database.